peppage/pepp.reviews/content/review/eastshade/index.md

 ---
-title: 'Eastshade'
+title: 'Eastshade Review'
 date: '2019-04-21T00:25:00-04:00'
-draft: true
+draft: false
 cover: 'img/cover.jpg'
-developer: ''
+developer: 'Eastshade Studios'
-release: ''
+release: 'Feb 13, 2019'
-price: ''
+price: '$24.99'
-played: 'hours'
+played: '13 hours'
-liked: ''
+liked: 'SO much beautiful exploration and interesting characters.
+Your paintings always look good!'
-disliked: ''
+disliked: 'Nothing.'
-types: []
+types: ['Narrative focused']
-games: []
+games: ['Eastshade']
-tags: []
+tags: ['Exploration', 'Relaxing', 'Open World']
+summary: 'Loved Eastshade!
+Just hanging out in this world is a pleasure because it was crafted so well.
+Each corner holds something, a beautiful view or quest that you have to check out.'
 ---

 Welcome to Eastshade, a delightful place where everyone is so kind.
 Hanging out here is comfortable and relaxing.
 Like a nice cup of warm tea on a chilly Saturday.
 A genuine and heartfelt game that I loved.
 I mean the point of the game is to make four paintings for your mother's memory.
 It just happens that Eastshade is so inviting and a great place to explore.